88-degrees/Book-of-Changes/appendix02s2.md

 <a name="fr_250"></a>[LXI](#fn_250).
 (The trigram **☱** representing the waters of) a marsh and **☴** that for wind above it form [**Zhōng Fú ䷼**](e4b8ade5ad9azhongfu.md.
 The superior man, in accordance with this, deliberates about cases of litigation and delays (the infliction of) death.

-1. 'The first NINE, (undivided), shows its subject resting (in himself).
+1. 'The first `NINE`, (undivided), shows its subject resting (in himself).
 There will be good fortune:' -- no change has yet come over his purpose.

 2. 'Her young ones respond to her:' -- from the (common) wish of the inmost heart.